Despina Khatun: Late life

 After the fall of Trebizond, David was put in house arrest.
 In 1463, David was discovered attempting to send a secret letter to Theodora, which gave Mehmed II the needed excuse to get rid of David once and for all.
 He considered this letter a conspiracy to recapture the land of Trebizond with the help of Aq Qoyunlu and had David, his sons and his nephew executed on 1 November 1463.

 Despite the death of her uncle, Theodora continued to influence her husband in foreign affairs.
 According to Anthony Bryer, she was the moving force behind diplomatic overtures to Venice in 1465–1466, and to Stephen III of Moldavia in 1474.
 When the Venetian diplomat Caterino Zeno came to the court of Uzun Hassan in 1473, one of the first persons he met was Theodora.
 He revealed to the woman that they were related, and on the basis of this she provided him unparalleled access to her and Uzun Hassan during his stay.
 Franz Babinger states she was present at the Battle of Otlukbeli (1473), where she urged her husband to pursue the defeated army of Mehmed II in order to utterly destroy him.

 After the death of Uzun Hassan in 1478, not much is known about her.
 She was buried at St. Georges Church in Diyarbakr, where her tomb was shown to an Italian visitor in 1507.
 However the structure was damaged in 1883 and no longer can be seen.

 Family

-By Uzun Hasan, Theodora Despina had at least two sons and three daughters:
+By Uzun Hasan, Theodora Despina had at two sons and at least three daughters: